 You can roast ‘em, you can bake ‘em, and you can grill ‘em, but nothing tantalizes the taste buds quite like a crispy, fried chicken sandwich.
 Lettuce appreciates the nostalgia of good fried chicken, and we’ve rounded up some of our favorite fried chicken sandwiches from our restaurants including M Burger, Big City Chicken, R.J.
-Grunts and Bub City.
+Grunts, Bub City, and Ema.

 While the classic taste of good fried chicken is undeniably familiar, it turns out, it’s not so easy to re-create at home.
 Chef Tim Hockett of Big City Chicken and M Burger offered his expert tips to achieving that perfect, golden, crisp chicken crunch.
 Initiate salivating now.

 When frying chicken, what’s the best way to start?

 TH: Always start with a great piece of chicken.
 Lay the breast on a cutting board and give it a little pounding with a mallet or wine bottle.
 This will tenderize it and add nooks and crannies, which help the flour stick (ensuring crispiness) and allow the brine or marinade to penetrate, seasoning the chicken.
 One of the keys to a great fried chicken sandwich is the meat to crispy ratio.
 When you pound it out a little bit you will get less meat and more crispiness—always a good thing!

 TH: A marinade or brine is key for a great chicken sandwich.
 At Big City Chicken we marinate in buttermilk for up to eight hours, however, if you want to do it more of a ‘Nashville-Style,’ throw the breasts in some pickle juice with a sliced jalapeño or two.
 Then just let it sit for a couple hours.

 What’s the perfect mixture for the breading?